Developer Guide

 - Test case: View

 Invalid command format!This tab doesn't exists.
-You can only switch to students, timetable or classes.
+You can only switch to students, timetable or classes.message show.

 - View